The ONLY Landscaping Email Marketing Guide You Need

 How you acquire those contacts is a different game altogether.

 Why?
-Mass email techniques are non-personalised non-relevant emails that get in the spam folder faster than you can see your campaign to completion.
+Mass email techniques are non-personalised, non-relevant emails that get in the spam folder faster than you can see your campaign to completion.

 There are very specific laws against sending bulk emails to contacts who have not opted to receive any emails from you.
 See Canada CASL, the US CAN-SPAM act, and Australia’s Spam act.